Vatsim-Scandinavia/pilot-training-center/README.md

 ## Pilot Training Center (PTC)

-Training Management System created by [Daniel L.](https://github.com/blt950) (1352906) and others from Web Department at VATSIM Scandinavia.
+Training Management System created by [Daniel L.](https://github.com/blt950) (1352906) and others from Tech Department at VATSIM Scandinavia.
 Adapted for pilot training.

 Original: https://github.com/Vatsim-Scandinavia/controlcenter

+For issues and support contact: @sorenkai

 ## How to install